salmund/obsidian-date-in-metadata/README.md

  - But how does it differ from using templates?

-Using templates to insert date and time is a solution when you want to create a new file with a keyboard shortcut, but when you create a new file from a markdown link, it doesn't work, and that's where my plugin comes in.
+Using templates to insert date and time is a solution when you want to create a new file with a keyboard shortcut, but when you create a new file from a markdown link, it doesn't work (assuming you don't use folders templates like me, because tags are more convenients than folders - that's another topic...), and that's where my plugin comes in.

 ## Demo